Pressure Measurement Errors

 At 0 psi, it outputs 2 mV (offset error), and at 10 psi, it outputs 102 mV – the correct output of 100 mV plus the 2 mV offset.

-This sensor has no span error because the gain is correct, but it does have an offset error.
+This sensor has no span error because the gain is correct, but it does have an error of offset.

 In contrast, consider a sensor with a perfect zero point (0 mV at 0 psi) but a span error.
 At 0 psi, it outputs 0 mV, but at 10 psi, it outputs 110 mV instead of the expected 100 mV.
 This sensor has no offset error, but it does have a span error.